-Our Kindergarten teachers are Natalie Lawler & Claire Hunt who both have a Bachelor of Early Childhood Education.
-Natalie has been with the centre since January 2014 and Claire commenced with us when we opened our second Kindergarten room in August 2014.
-Natalie and Claire both run a program that is based on the Queensland Kindergarten Learning Guidelines (2009) (QKLG) which caters for learning and development areas of: Identity, Connectedness, Well Being, Active Learning and Communicating.
+Our Kindergarten teachers are Jaime Smith & Kate Whippey who both have a Bachelor of Early Childhood Education.
+Jaime has been with the centre since June 2017 and Kate commenced with us in April 2018.
+Jaime and Kate both run a program that is based on the Queensland Kindergarten Learning Guidelines (2009) (QKLG) which caters for learning and development areas of: Identity, Connectedness, Well Being, Active Learning and Communicating.

 The Queensland Kindergarten Learning Guidelines are based on the Early Years Learning Framework, helps teachers to develop quality learning programs for children in the Kindergarten year (the year prior to Prep).
 It also helps centres meet the National Quality Standards for educational programs.